-When we think of solos on the guitar, it’s usually players like Slash or Steve Vai that spring to mind, playing with screaming distortion while bending and tapping their way through the solo.
+Even though the best acoustic guitar solos appear in some of the most famous songs of all time, when we think of solos on the guitar, it’s usually players like Slash or Steve Vai that spring to mind, playing with screaming distortion while bending and tapping their way through the solo.

-- About A Girl by Nirvana
+- About a Girl by Nirvana

 - And I Love Her by The Beatles